BraneShop/BraneShop.github.io/src/templates/6ww-content.md

 <p> Knowledge is cemented  through each week of teaching enabling participants
 to quickly build their knowledge from the ground up.
-In order to support learning and development, we also provide "office hours" once per week.
-This allows for a supportive environment in which to complete assigned homework and solidify understanding.  </p>
+In order to support learning and development, we also provide "<b>office hours</b>" once per week: a supportive environment in which to complete assigned homework and solidify understanding. </p>

 <p> At the end of the workshop series participants will have a showreel of
 completed projects to demonstrate their ability. </p>

-<h5>Agenda</h5>
+<h5>Overview</h5>

 <ul class="agenda">
   <li> Week 1